gopalkrishnareddy/awesome-iOS-resource/README.md

 Inspired by [awesome-ios](https://github.com/vsouza/awesome-ios) 🎉.

-A curated list of awesome iOS conferences, books, blogs, articles and websites.<br/>There is a lot of treasure scattered across the internet.
+A curated list of awesome iOS conferences, books, blogs, articles, websites and documentations.<br/>There is a lot of treasure scattered across the internet.
 This list is an attempt to bring to light those awesome resources which make their high-quality material i.e. conferences, books, blogs, articles & websites available online for free.

 ## How to Use